Captured Knights were always

 pounds) for each English peasant soldier.

-did not even realize he was listening in.
+did not even care that he was listening in.
 Let me explain that: Closing

 yourself off in a castle in England without a title (a title meant that